Bear hunting: Regional variations

 The grizzly bear (Ursus arctos horribilis) is a North American subspecies.
-Grizzly bears are brown in color although not all brown bears inhabiting the interior of Alaska, British Columbia, Alberta, the Yukon, and Northwest Territories are grizzlies.
+Grizzly bear are brown in color although not all brown bear inhabiting the interior of Alaska, British Columbia, Alberta, the Yukon, and Northwest Territories are grizzlies.
 Inland grizzlies tend to be much smaller than their coastal relatives.

 Grizzly bear seasons open in the spring or autumn depending on local regulations and jurisdictions.
-In most of the lower 48 states, grizzlies are considered a threatened species under the Endangered Species Act.
-Grizzly bears are legally hunted in British Columbia, Northwest Territories, Yukon, and Alaska.
+In most of the lower 48 US states, grizzlies are considered a threatened species under the Endangered Species Act.
+Grizzly bear are legally hunted in the Northwest Territories, Yukon, and Alaska.
+The government of British Columbia banned the hunting of Grizzly Bears in 2017, as it did not align with their values.

 The Syrian brown bear (Ursus arctos syriacus) is a small and pale-furred bear subspecies found in Turkey, Syria, Iran, and the Caucasus mountains of Russia, Georgia and Azerbaijan.

-These bears are hunted mostly in the Caucasus, by stalking, where the harsh terrain offers a greater challenge to the hunter.
+These bear are hunted mostly in the Caucasus, by stalking, where the harsh terrain offers a greater challenge to the hunter.

-The Eurasian brown bear (Ursus arctos arctos) is most widespread subspecies of brown bear in the old world.
+The Eurasian brown bear (Ursus arctos arctos) is most widespread subspecies of brown bear in the Old World.
 It is mainly found today in Russia, Romania, Turkey and the former Yugoslavia, with smaller numbers being found in Norway, Sweden, Finland, the Czech Republic, Slovakia, Poland, Hungary, Albania, Bulgaria and Greece, and remnant populations are found in Spain, France and Italy.

-The non-endangered European population of Eurasian bear is hunted mostly in the north-western part of Russia, while the Asian population is hunted in the Ural mountains and in eastern Siberia.
+The non-endangered European population of Eurasian bear is hunted mostly in the north-western part of Russia, while the Asian population is hunted in the Ural Mountains and in eastern Siberia.
 Eurasian browns are usually hunted by baiting during the spring or autumn or by chance encounter while hunting other species.

 The Amur brown bear (Ursus arctos lasiotus) is smaller and darker than the Kamchatka brown bear, with a differently shaped skull and much larger teeth.
 Its range encompasses far eastern Russia, Northeastern Heilongjiang and Hokkaidō.

 It is usually hunted in the Khabarovsk and Primorsk regions by stalking.